Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

     - **Message Body** — customize the SMS message to include the xApp session URL.
 6. Click **Save Node**.

-You have successfully created a basic app and implemented a Flow to collect email data through the app.
+You have successfully created a basic xApp and implemented a Flow to collect email data through the xApp.

 Test your Flow via the Interaction Panel.